-Basketball Drills - 5-on-5 Scrimmage with a Purpose DrillsBy James Gels, from the Coach’s Clipboard Basketball Playbook, @ http://www.coachesclipboard.net
+Basketball Drills - 5-on-5 Scrimmage with a Purpose DrillsBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 Ordinarily, we do these drills full-court, but if you are sharing the court with another team, you could do them half-court.
 In the half-court, on a change of possession, the offense has to bring the ball up top above the arc before trying to score.

-TurnoversWe play to seven and losers do five pushups for losing.
-We have assistants keep track of each team's turnovers and each team must also do a pushup for every turnover their team has accrued.
+TurnoversWe play to seven and losers do five pushups.
+Have assistants keep track of each team's turnovers and each team must also do an additional pushup for every turnover their team has accrued.
 Turnovers include a change in possession resulting from a bad pass, or when a player fails to catch a pass, ball-handling/dribbling turnovers, offensive fouls, and illegal screens.
-We might add taking bad shots, what the coach considers a bad, "crappy" shot.
+We might add taking bad shots, if the coach deems that a shot was a bad, "crappy" shot.

 FoulsIf we are having a problem with fouling too much in games, we may do this.
 Again, play to seven and add two pushups for every foul committed.
 You could combine this with the turnovers or rebounding scrimmages.

-Zone or Man-to-Man DefenseWe will instruct both teams to play either man-to-man defense, or a zone defense.
-For example, if our next opponent plays only 2-3 zone defense, we might have the defenses play 2-3 zone so we can work on our zone offense.
+Zone or Man-to-Man DefenseWe instruct both teams to play either man-to-man defense, or a zone defense.
+For example, if our next opponent plays mostly 2-3 zone defense, we have the defenses play 2-3 zone so we can work on our zone offense.